qwazwsx/c4-cams/README.md

 ## 4. `POST /api/add`

-add camera to the site
+add a camera to the main list of cams.
+It will be available from `/api/random` and can show in `/api/top`

+**ratelimited to 3 POST's per 10 minutes** (errors dont count towards this)

 required? | query parameter | use
 --------- |---------------  | ---